BekaValentine/set_based_program_calculation/example.md

 ```

 Now, how can we proceed?
 By clever use of guessing, let's suppose that
 `genSize` is in fact computable via case analysis on `n`.
-So the first casemust
+So the first case must
 therefore be

 ```haskell